Buying A Property in La Marina Urbanization Alicante

 A holding deposit of €3.000 is required to reserve a property.
 This is paid at the signing of the purchase contract, once both parties have agreed upon a price.
 You can either pay it via credit card or bank transfer.

-Our specialists have excellent knowledge of the buying process and buying costs.
-They are always on hand and happy to help.
-Therefore, if you have any question or require further assistance with buying a property in La Marina, you are welcome to get in touch at any time.
-Either give us a call on 965 063 012 or send an email to firstname.lastname@example.org
+Our Real Estate Agents in La Marina have excellent knowledge of the buying process and buying costs in Spain, they are always on hand and happy to help you.
+Therefore, if you have any questions or require further assistance with buying a property in La Marina, Benijofar, Ciudad Quesada or southern Costa Blanca, you are welcome to get in touch with our Real Estate Agent in San Fulgencio at any time.
+Either give us a call on +34 965 063 012 or send an email to firstname.lastname@example.org